Francis Floud

+Early life

-Francis Floud came from a clerical family.
+Floud came from a clerical family.
 He was educated at Cranleigh School and King's College London, having refused to go to Oxford University because he did not wish to enter the church; his younger brother went in his stead.
 He entered the Board of Agriculture at a junior level in 1894 and, while working there, qualified as a barrister of Lincoln's Inn.

+Service life

-He served in a variety of posts before being appointed, in 1920, the Permanent Secretary of the Ministry of Agriculture and Fisheries.
-He was Chairman of the Board of Customs and Excise from 1927 to 1930 and then Permanent Secretary of the Ministry of Labour (1930-1934) during the very difficult period following the financial crisis, when unemployment and other benefits were cut by the National government.
-He served as British High Commissioner to Canada from 1934 to 1938. and was invested as a Knight Commander of the Order of St Michael and St George (KCMG) in the 1938 New Year Honours.
+He served in a variety of posts before being appointed, in 1920, the permanent secretary of the Ministry of Agriculture and Fisheries.
+He was chairman of the board of customs and excise from 1927 to 1930 and then permanent secretary of the Ministry of Labour (1930-1934) during the very difficult period following the financial crisis, when unemployment and other benefits were cut by the National government.
+He served as British high commissioner to Canada from 1934 to 1938. and was invested as a Knight Commander of the Order of St Michael and St George (KCMG) in the 1938 New Year Honours.

+Floud Commission

 From 1938 to 1940 he chaired the Bengal Land Revenue Commission, for which he was appointed a Knight Commander to the Order of the Star of India (KCSI) in the 1941 New Year Honours and, in his retirement, a number of other public bodies.

+Family

 Francis Floud married, in 1909, Phyllis, daughter of Colonel Everard A. Ford.
 They had two sons, Peter Floud and Bernard Floud MP and a daughter Phyllis, who married Peter du Sautoy.